jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

       answer: "<p>At all!
-Although such a phenomenon could be due to a systemic condition, the usual cause is due to the chronic accumulation of dental plaque that generates a reversible inflammatory pathological entity known as Gingivitis, but that aggravated, leads to the formation of tartar, pathological sacs, resorption of the alveolar bone and teeth fall <em>(Periodontitis)</em>.
+Although such a phenomenon could be due to a systemic condition, the usual cause is due to the chronic accumulation of dental plaque that generates a reversible inflammatory pathological entity known as Gingivitis, but that aggravated; leads to the formation of tartar, pathological sacs, resorption of the alveolar bone and teeth fall <em>(Periodontitis)</em>.
 Hemorrhage of gingival origin is the most obvious sign of the so-called Periodontal Disease.</p>\n"
     - question: Why does bad breath occur?